singhankit/messenger-app/README.md

 # messenger-app
-A Java Web application implementing a messenger functionalities using RESTful web services with JAX-RS.
+A Java Web application with a messenger  functionalities  through RESTful webservices using Jersey.